enter-haken/brain/README.md

 So you can add for example a path for private stuff as well as work related stuff.
 You can also link memories between the different locations.

+## idea

+As a normal brain you can add something like `short time memory`, where you can only acces things not older than a year.
+This prevents poluting the whole graph, where you can see nothing.

+This is like the real world.
+When you are trying to remember a more general thing, you get too much infomation.
+You only get the `best connected` or the newest memories.

 ## Contact

 Jan Frederik Hake, <jan_hake@gmx.de>. [@enter_haken](https://twitter.com/enter_haken) on Twitter.